Table of contents

 Legally, it is necessary to highlight that, regarding branches of foreign based companies, they do not have their own ‘legal personality’, that is to say, that they are not a company distinct from the original parent company, even though they be inscribed in the mercantile registry with their own registered number.
 Accordingly, the founding company is legally responsible for the actions and obligations that may be derived from the activity of the branch, that basically means that the liability of the parent company is unlimited.

-As an alternative, a limited company may be established in Spain to avoid this issue.
+As an alternative, and to avoid this issue, a limited company may be established in Spain.